cmark0v/linux_hax/linuxhax.rst

 editors:
 ========
-- ``vi`` -the old version of vim. it sucks. if u have a new install and type vi this is what is usually there. it makes people hate vim. dont use it. install vim and it will clobber the path to this
+- ``vi`` - the old version of vim. it sucks. if u have a new install and type vi this is what is usually there. it makes people hate vim. dont use it. install vim and it will clobber the path to this
-- ``vim`` -the new version of vi, if installed will alias as vi overriding above command, for serious people only. perfect for people that hate their mouse. extensible to the point of absurdity. it is a modal editor, meaning it has modes of interaction with the file. hit escape to dissasociate from a mode, hit a letter to change to that mode. in this case the letter ``i`` is insert (normal edit mode), ``v`` is visual(select and delete copy and stuff large blocks to text). in the default mode and in visual ``d`` is delete, hit it twice to delete a line. visual mode ``d`` deletes selection. ``u`` is undo. the  ``:`` char (yes use shift) lets u type in commands for user defined things and interactions with filesystem. ``:w`` is write. ``:wq`` is write and quit. ``:q`` is quit. ``q!`` is quit RTFN with no confirmation. ``:r <file>`` is read(a file and output it at current cursor position). ``:read !<commands>`` does the same for a shell command ``! <cmd>`` opens the shell and hides the editor, returning when you exit
+- ``vim`` - the new version of vi, if installed will alias as vi overriding above command, for serious people only. perfect for people that hate their mouse. extensible to the point of absurdity. it is a modal editor, meaning it has modes of interaction with the file. hit escape to dissasociate from a mode, hit a letter to change to that mode. in this case the letter ``i`` is insert (normal edit mode), ``v`` is visual(select and delete copy and stuff large blocks to text). in the default mode and in visual ``d`` is delete, hit it twice to delete a line. visual mode ``d`` deletes selection. ``u`` is undo. the  ``:`` char (yes use shift) lets u type in commands for user defined things and interactions with filesystem. ``:w`` is write. ``:wq`` is write and quit. ``:q`` is quit. ``q!`` is quit RTFN with no confirmation. ``:r <file>`` is read(a file and output it at current cursor position). ``:read !<commands>`` does the same for a shell command ``! <cmd>`` opens the shell and hides the editor, returning when you exit

 - ``elvis`` - this is another editor, a better version of vi, lighter than vim(if i remember correctly)
 - ``neovim`` - a new and cooler vim that people who think theyre cool use. also has qt graphical neovim-qt, aparently feature-rich and more efficient cleaner codebase as it was written more recently
-- ``pico`` -simple old editor not sure its ever used anymore.
+- ``pico`` - simple old editor not sure its ever used anymore.
-- ``nano`` -a fork/copy/something of pico, newer, good for noobs, often used and well respected. commands are on the screen when using it and ctrl-X based.
+- ``nano`` - a fork/copy/something of pico, newer, good for noobs, often used and well respected. commands are on the screen when using it and ctrl-X based.
-- ``emacs`` -a complex and extensible editor, bulky for a command line utility. generally serious editor nerds that use stuff in this section use either emacs or vim, and have strong convictions about it.
+- ``emacs`` - a complex and extensible editor, bulky for a command line utility. generally serious editor nerds that use stuff in this section use either emacs or vim, and have strong convictions about it.
-- ``ed`` -the simplest editor from extremely long time ago, only used in extreme emergencies. the kind of editor a eunich would use.
+- ``ed`` - the simplest editor from extremely long time ago, only used in extreme emergencies. the kind of editor a eunich would use.
 - ``gedit`` - simple grpahical editor, good, basically notepad with syntax highlighting.

 system things(debian based mint/ubuntu):
 ========================================
-- ``sudo`` -run following command as root (admin)
+- ``sudo`` - run following command as root (admin)
-- ``su`` -set user, defaults to root. can specify shell with -s
+- ``su`` - set user, defaults to root. can specify shell with -s
-- ``service`` -control a service. service <name of it> <start, stop, restart, reload>   ex: sudo service postgresql restart
+- ``service`` - control a service. service <name of it> <start, stop, restart, reload>   ex: sudo service postgresql restart
-- ``hostname`` -prints hostname, if given arg it will set the hostname to the arg. if u do this, should also manually change /etc/hostname and make sure /etc/hosts refects that change if necessary
+- ``hostname`` - prints hostname, if given arg it will set the hostname to the arg. if u do this, should also manually change /etc/hostname and make sure /etc/hosts refects that change if necessary
 - ``adduser`` -``adduser <newusername>`` maeks a new user. many options. none are really required, even a password.
-- ``usermod`` -mod shell and stuff of a givemn user usermod -aG common for adding group
+- ``usermod`` - mod shell and stuff of a givemn user usermod -aG common for adding group
-- ``passwd`` -password change, ``passwd <user>`` does it for user when u are admin
+- ``passwd`` - password change, ``passwd <user>`` does it for user when u are admin
-- ``dd`` -writes raw data. dd if=indevice of=outdevice bs=1M. if is a filesyste object to be read, of is the filesystem object to be written and bs is the block size which can be written human readable like 1M 2M 4M and in bytes like 1024(the old way). you use this when wipeing disks with random data. you use it when 'burning' a flash drive with a disk image like dd if=linux.iso of=/dev/sdc bs=4M.
+- ``dd`` - writes raw data. dd if=indevice of=outdevice bs=1M. if is a filesyste object to be read, of is the filesystem object to be written and bs is the block size which can be written human readable like 1M 2M 4M and in bytes like 1024(the old way). you use this when wipeing disks with random data. you use it when 'burning' a flash drive with a disk image like dd if=linux.iso of=/dev/sdc bs=4M.
 If you mess up with this as root you can easily overwrite your hard drive. do not do it to mounted filesystem
 - ``chsh``- change the shell for a user
 - ``chgroup``- change group of file... group ownership
 - ``chmod``- change permissions of file chmod 777 file makes everyone read write ex it, chmod 666 is read write for all.... chmod 600 is another common one ls -al will show the perms